How to Start a New Relationship After Divorce: 15 Tips

 Whether it is lingering feelings from the marriage or doubts about your own worth, this baggage can affect how you approach dating.
 Unlike normal dating, you might find yourself comparing new experiences to your past relationship.

-Acknowledging these emotions is key to understanding how they influence your choices.
-Healing does not mean forgetting but learning to carry these feelings with grace.
+- How to overcome: Acknowledge these emotions to understand how they influence your choices.
+Healing does not mean forgetting, but learning to carry these feelings with grace.

 Your experiences often shift what you value in a relationship.
 You might prioritize emotional stability, compatibility, or shared values over surface-level attractions.